shabnik/ISpyAFake/ISpyAFake/README.txt

 ## Usage

 In order to run this application, the user needs Raspberry Pi Desktop on Oracle VM VirtualBox Manager.
-Make sure to unzip group58 in /usr/lib/cgi-bin

 Before starting the Raspberry Pi, go into Settings -> Network and set Attached to: Bridged Adapter.